Arniko Highway: One mistake, game over

-The Arniko Highway is one of the most dangerous roads in the world.
+The infamous Arniko Highway is one of the most dangerous roads in the world.
 It provides Nepal’s overland link with Tibet and China.
 "One mistake, game over".

 The road is located northeast of the Kathmandu Valley and attracts some mountain bikers, though bus and truck traffic can be heavy.
 It follows the extremely steep Himalayan mountainsides that are very prone to landslides during and immediately after rains (including monsoon).
 The highway is named after Arniko, a 13th-century Nepalese architect who introduced Nepalese architectural styles to Tibet and China.
 Constructed by the Chinese in the mid-1960s – to long-standing rival India’s great distress – the highway is a busy conduit for lorry-loads of Chinese goods by way of Lhasa.

 Pic: Mahmud Al-Noor Tareq